 Daulatabad Fort is also known as one of the powerful and inspiring fortresses of the medieval period because of its spectacular and strategic design.
 It is nestled atop a 200-meter-high conical hill which offers it a calculated position, marvelous beauty, and security from the enemies.
 The engineering genius of the fort had not only offered it an impregnable protection against the enemies but had also managed exceptional resources of water for its residents.
 The stonework of the fort against the lush greenery paints a stunning sight to behold that takes you back to the pages of the bygone era.

-This fort was built in 1187 AD by the Yadava dynasty which ruled the region in 12th century.
+This fort of Daulatabad was built in 1187 AD by the Yadava dynasty which ruled the region in 12th century.
 It was then known as Deogiri or Devgiri, meaning the ‘the hill of the gods.’

 In the 14th century, the Sultan of Delhi - Muhammad Bin Tughlak came upon this fort and fell in love with it.
 The prosperous kingdom of the Yadava dynasty was then taken over by Muhammad Bin Tughlak along with the two forts.
 He decided to move his court and capital there, renaming it to Daulatabad, which translated to - "the City of Fortune/wealth", and made the entire population of Delhi in that time to move to this fort city.

 Daulatabad Fort is open to visitors between 9 AM and 6 PM every day, on all days of the week.